AdobeDocs/analytics.en/help/technotes/low-traffic.md

 ---
 # [!UICONTROL Low-Traffic] value in Adobe Analytics

 When a dimension contains millions of unique values, Adobe provides functionality to ensure that the most important values appear in your report in a timely manner.
-Unique variable values collected beyond a certain threshold are listed under a dimension item labeled **[!UICONTROL Low-Traffic]**.
+Unique values collected beyond a certain threshold are listed under a dimension item labeled **[!UICONTROL Low-Traffic]**.

 The [!UICONTROL Low-Traffic] dimension item allows Adobe to ensure that reports are returned in a timely manner by taking excessive unique values and bucketing them together.

-Note that [!UICONTROL Low-traffic] logic works best with variables that have dimension items that recur many times during the month.
-If a variable's dimension items are nearly or entirely unique on every hit, the variable's number of unique values reaches the threshold quickly and all subsequent dimension items for the month end up in the [!UICONTROL Low-Traffic] bucket.
+Note that [!UICONTROL Low-traffic] logic works best with dimensions that have items that recur many times during the month.
+If dimension items are nearly or entirely unique on every hit, the number of unique values reaches the threshold quickly and all subsequent values for the month end up in the [!UICONTROL Low-Traffic] bucket.

 ## How values enter [!UICONTROL Low-Traffic]